Capital Improvement Program

 Rufe Snow Drive (Mid-Cities Boulevard to Ridgetop)

 This project to widen the existing 5-lane roadway to 7 lanes began in May 2016.
 The street will be reconstructed with concrete pavement, sidewalks and signalization improvements.
 Roadway construction is expected to take 22 months.
 See periodic updates on this project here.

 Rufe Snow / Glenview Intersection

 Meadowlakes Drive will be extended to the east of Rufe Snow Drive, creating a fourth leg at that signalized intersection.
 Meadowlakes will connect to Corona at the current intersection of Corona and LaRue.
 LaRue will become a cul-de-sac.
 The extension will accommodate increased traffic from redevelopment along Loop 820.
 It will not only keep commercial traffic out of nearby residential neighborhoods, it will also provide the Snow Heights neighborhood with a signalized turn to go southbound.
-Construction of the new section of roadway will begin later this year.
+Construction of the new section of roadway began in July and is expected to take 4 months to complete.
 View map.

-The existing 18” sanitary sewer main along Harmonson Road, from Dawn Drive to just east of Lochridge Court, will be reconstructed beginning mid-April 2017 and is expected to last four months.
+The existing 18” sanitary sewer main along Harmonson Road, from Dawn Drive to just east of Lochridge Court, is being reconstructed.
+Work began in mid-April 2017 and is expected to last four months.

 Calloway Channel Repair Project